page to learn about disease resistance codes, the difference between determinate and indeterminate, and lots of useful tomato growing information.

 D9897 Tiny Sugar Lumps Tomato

 A sprawling tomato plant best suited for hanging baskets and containers.
 Will bear hundreds of sweet, delicious pea-size tomatoes at a time.
 Fruits almost year round inside.
+This is a great tasting mini tomato.
+We really love these on salads.

 Disease resistance: Disease resistance not specified.